Number6App/number6app.github.io/how_do_i_get_it.md

   - You'll probably want to include Number6's output channel name in this.
 - **SlackTokenSecretName** - the is the name used to store the Slack oauth token in AWS Secrets Manager that you created in step 1
 - **EnvType** - this must be either `prod` or `test`, creating a `prod` stack will run Number6 at 1am every day analysing the previous day's messages.
 If you create a `test` stack then it will only ever [run when manually triggered](./how_do_i_test_it.md) and analyse the messages from whatever date you give it

-## Stand alone deployment

-Instead of deploying the latest release from SAR [you can deploy your own, stand alone version](./stand_alone.md) directly from a local copy of Number6.
-You might want to do this to be sure that the code being deployed is what you expect, or you've made changes to Number6 or you just want to experiment.

-## Pipeline Build

-TODO

 [back](./)